 We are fortunate in Massachusetts to have a variety of supports and services in place for those living with Alzheimer's or related dementias and their families, including the MassHealth Frail Elder Waiver, which helps residents who require nursing home level care to receive health care and ongoing support services in their homes or community living residences instead of in a nursing homes.

 However, an individual with Alzheimer's disease can only qualify for the waiver if they are aged 60 or older.

-We encourage the legislature to support this bill, which would ensure services provided through the Frail Elder Waiver are made available to those diagnosed with younger-onset Alzheimer's disease-regardless of their age-if they are otherwise eligible for such services.
+We encourage the legislature to support this bill, which would reflect the federal government's definition of disabled and ensure services provided through the Frail Elder Waiver are made available to those diagnosed with younger-onset Alzheimer's disease, other dementias and disabilities-regardless of their age-if they are otherwise eligible for such services.